- YourGovernment

 What is a Makerspace?
 A Makerspace is a place in which people with shared interests can gather to work on projects while sharing ideas, equipment, and knowledge.
 More specifically, the Tualatin Public Library Makerspace is a place to try out new tools, learn new techniques and share ideas with other makers in the Tualatin community.
 Anyone can learn to use the Makerspace - get started with us during specially reserved hours for Juanita Pohl Center participants.

 Each session will cover the same topics.
 Please register for only one session.
+This program will take place at the Tualatin Public Library at 18878 SW Martinazzi Ave.

 Session 1: May 12 | 5-7pm